java80/coursemanagement/README.md

 ## Project Description

- Course managment application that allows the educators to post courses and allow for students to enroll in.
+ Course managment application that allows the educators to post courses and allow for students to enroll in courses.

 ## Wireframes